MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

  Generally, these goals are achieved by balancing supply with demand.

 ## <a name="demand-and-supply"></a>Demand and Supply
- Demand is the common term used for any kind of gross demand, such as a sales order and component need from a works order.
+ Demand is the common term used for any kind of gross demand, such as a sales order and component need from a production order.
 In addition, application allows more technical types of demand, such as negative inventory and purchase returns.

   Supply is the common term used for any kind of positive or inbound quantity, such as inventory, purchases, assembly, production, or inbound transfers.
 In addition, a sales return may also represent supply.

   To sort out the many sources of demand and supply, the planning system organises them on two time lines called inventory profiles.
 One profile holds demand events, and the other holds the corresponding supply events.
-Each event represents one order network entity, such as a sales order line, an item ledger entry, or a works order line.
+Each event represents one order network entity, such as a sales order line, an item ledger entry, or a production order line.

   When inventory profiles are loaded, the different demand-supply sets are balanced to output a supply plan that fulfils the listed goals.